: :

 Barren shadows of Mt.
 Shasta and Lassen, like old times

-Together, talking about everything we rushed through Redding
+Together, talking about everything

-Went around Red Bluff
+went around Red Bluff

 Stopped for gas, some coke and refreshment